whirledsol/SqlDeploymentExecutor/README.md

 1. Each sql script is encapsulated.
 1. Any ```GO``` keywords should be removed.
 See below.

+### The ```GO``` Keyword
+SSMS contains a ```GO``` keyword which allows for a break between two independent statements in the same execution.
+This keyword is not, in fact, valid SQL and should be removed prior to execution in this program.
+It also is not best practice to include this keyword since it means that one file contains more than one unit of work.
+For instance, commands that are required to be the first statement should instead be split into new scripts.
+Use of the semicolon ";" to indicate a statement's end is encouraged.
+You will be alerted if the ```GO``` keyword is found and the file will not be executed.

 ## Recommendations
 1. Each sql script should accomplish one unit of work.
 1. Each sql script should protect itself from duplicate execution.